- img 3 loading...

 Have a good machine?
 Feel free to submit screenshots or make a video!
 My laptop doesn't at all show the mod's potential, but some of the user images attest to the weather side of things; it's really in sore need of a video review, so hopefully that happens soon.

 Where to begin?
 This is my first Skyrim mod.
 It began as a 'megapatch', resolving conflicts between a collection of the most-used weather and ambient sound mods on the Nexus.
 With time, though, it's become quite a bit more than just a patch.
 This is my Weather and Ambience Overhaul.

 Weather and Ambience Overhaul is an all-in-one compatibility patch that aims to integrate a huge number of additional weathers and sounds to Skyrim, greatly enhancing weather variety and the general atmosphere of the game world.
-All Climates of Tamriel, Pure Weather, and Expanded Snow Systems weathers are fully integrated with Minty's lightning to produce a powerful, and sometimes even intimidating weather system, while sounds from Audio Overhaul for Skyrim 2 and the Sounds of Skyrim mods come together beautifully to enhance the soundscape (without 'flooding' it)!
+Vivid Weathers' are fully integrated with Minty's lightning to produce a powerful, and sometimes even intimidating weather system, while sounds from Audio Overhaul for Skyrim 2 and the Sounds of Skyrim mods come together beautifully to enhance the soundscape (without 'flooding' it)!